 In this unit students explore patterns involving transformations of shapes.
 Students make and identify patterns that involve translation, reflection, and rotation.
-They make their own patterns to show the transformations.
-The unit concludes with students making a picture and discussing with others how they included the different transformation elements.
+They make their own patterns and pictures to show the transformations, and discuss with others how they included the different transformation elements.

 Translations, reflections, and rotations are explored in this unit.
 Translations are shifts of a shape along a line, for example repeating a stamp pattern across the top of a page.
 Reflections are images of a shape as though it is reflected in a mirror.
 The idea of reflection is covered more extensively in the unit Pattern Matching.
 Rotations are turns, so when an object is turned about a point, either inside or outside of itself, the image is a rotation of the original shape.
 In this unit we use examples where the rotation happens around a centre point.